-“We increased our testing to every day and since the incident all of the results are normal,” said Authority Manager Michael Kukura.
+“We increased our testing to every day, and since the incident all of the results are normal,” authority Manager Michael Kukura said.
 “We’re now back to (testing) every other day.”

 The water authority routinely tests water and air quality at the reservoir.
 Since 2011, students and faculty at Indiana University of Pennsylvania test samples collected at the site every two days.
-Samples were collected and sampled daily for 10 days after the pressure anomaly was first reported, Kukura said.
+Samples were collected for 10 days after the pressure anomaly was first reported, Kukura said.